dougeby/IntuneDocs/intune/windows-enroll.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 This topic helps IT administrators simplify Windows enrollment for their users.
-Intune users can enroll their PC, Windows 10 Mobile, and Windows Phone 8.1 devices by [signing in](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-windows) with their work or school account.
+Once you've [set up Intune](setup-steps.md), users enroll Windows devices by [signing in](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-windows) with their work or school account.

 As an Intune admin, you can simplify  enrollment in the following ways:
 - Enable automatic enrollment (Azure AD premium required)